-This month, Memphis Woodfire Grills is perfecting its planking skills.
-The popular grilling technique of indirectly cooking meat on a plank of wood can be a tricky thing to master, but using the right settings on a Memphis will result in unbelievably juicy and delightfully smoky dishes.
+The popular grilling technique of indirectly cooking meat on a plank of cedarwood can be a tricky thing to master, but using the right settings on a Memphis will result in unbelievably juicy and delightfully smoky dishes.

 History Behind Cedar Planks

 A critical factor of planking is soaking the plank beforehand.
 Place your plank in a bath of water for anywhere from 2 to 8 hours.
-The longer the soak, the better.
-Soaking the plank will saturate it with moisture for the duration of the cook, which prevents the wood from charring or catching fire, adds moisture to the meat, and aides in infusing flavor into your dish.
+The longer it soaks, the better.
+Soaking the plank will saturate it with moisture, which prevents the wood from charring or catching fire, adds moisture to the meat, and aids in infusing flavor into your dish.
 After the soak, spread a thin coating of olive oil onto the side of the plank that will be facing up.
 For additional flavors, rub herbs onto the plank.

 Preparing the Memphis to grill with a cedar plank is simple.
 Place the indirect flame insert into the grill and allow the Memphis to heat to 350 degrees.
 Other grills powered by charcoal require an assembly of a two-zone indirect fire.